ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_resolverIP/uz_resolverIP.rst

 The ResolverIP interface also allows for reading and writing register values of the AD2S1210.
 This fuctionality can be used to modify i.e. the resolver excitation frequency.
-For more details on register functionalities, refer to the `AD2S1210 Datasheet <https://www.analog.com/media/en/technical-documentation/data-sheets/AD2S1210.pdf>`_ and the documentation :ref:`below <FunctionList>`.
+For more details on register functionalities, er to the `AD2S1210 Datasheet <https://www.analog.com/media/en/technical-documentation/data-sheets/AD2S1210.pdf>`_ and the documentation :ref:`below <FunctionList>`.

 Setup
 =====
-To use the ResolverIP interface, set up your hardware as described in :ref:`dig_encoder_v1`, set up your Vivado project as described below in :ref:`Vivado Setup <vivado_setup>` and use the Vitis functions as described further below in :ref:`Vitis Setup <vitis_setup>`.
+To use the ResolverIP interface, set up your hardware as described in Encoder Board documentation, set up your Vivado project as described below in :ref:`Vivado Setup <vivado_setup>` and use the Vitis functions as described further below in :ref:`Vitis Setup <vitis_setup>`.

 .. _vivado_setup: